Common Fisheries Policy (CFP)

 Denmark Issues Straksregulering 13-2026 Allowing Vessel-Level Quota Flexibility 2025–2027

-Denmark has authorized immediate quota flexibility, allowing fishing vessels to carry over or advance up to 10% of annual catch limits between 2025 and 2027.
-Operators must act quickly to meet the March 2026 application deadline to optimize resource utilization and mitigate the risk of unused allocations.
+Denmark has implemented immediate quota flexibility allowing fishing vessels to carry over or advance up to 10% of annual catch limits between 2025 and 2027.
+Fleet operators must meet the March 2026 application deadline to optimize resource utilization and manage supply volatility across the three-year period.

 lfst.dkDenmarkDenmark